-Table D provides data on number of credentials issued to teachers who were trained Out-of -State and Out-of-Country.
-There was an overall increase of 8.2 percent between 2014-15 and 2015-16; there were also increases for all three types of teaching credentials: 11.5 percent for Multiple Subject credentials, 3.2 percent for Single Subject credentials and 13.2 percent for Education Specialist credentials.
+Table D provides data on the number of credentials issued to teachers who were trained out- of state and out of country.
+There were increases for all three types of teaching credentials: 2.3 percent for Multiple Subject credentials, 4.9 percent for Single Subject credentials, and 10.2 percent for Education Specialist credentials.
+Overall, there was an increase of 4.6 percent between 2015-16 and 2016-17 when all three types of teaching credentials were combined.